-Tight close-up of Tom's face.
-He's asleep.
-Gradually, he wakens, but his eyes remain closed; his expressions indicate first, that he feels awful, and next, that he regrets partying so hard last night.
+Gradually, Tom wakens, but his eyes remain closed; his expressions indicate first, that he feels awful, and next, that he regrets partying so hard last night.

 Then his eyes open - not with a sudden and full awareness, but slowly, as if it's a struggle to gain consciousness, to gain lucidity; his confused and uncertain expression reveals the awareness that he wasn't partying last night - was he?

-Shot widens as he takes in the fact that he's not lying in his own bed.
+He then becomes aware that he's not in his own bed.
 He's in what looks like a hospital bed.
 He begins to get alarmed, more so because he can't quite remember -

-Shot widens further as he looks to his right and sees medical monitoring equipment.
+He then looks to his right and sees the medical monitoring equipment and IV stand.
 He jerks slightly, as if attempting to move, to sit up, but the reflex travels no further than his chest.
-Nor does the shot.

 Just as he opens his mouth to call "Nurse!" or something, Dr. Anders strides in.
 She begins to check various monitors.